 Our expertise in on-site mitigation, off-site mitigation, and mitigation banking can provide a solution for aquatic resources that are impacted by projects.

-Close working relationships with the USACE along with state and local floodplain regulators helps us mitigate potential permitting issues and gain important insight on proposed projects.
+Close working relationships with the USACE, along with state and local floodplain regulators, help us mitigate potential permitting issues and gain important insight on proposed projects.
 Identifying and addressing potential floodplain issues early on during project development helps us navigate the regulatory process.

 Our extensive floodplain management services include:

-The National Environmental Policy Act (NEPA) requires proposed actions that involve federal funds or permits issued by a federal agency to be evaluated for their potential effects on the social and natural environment.
+The National Environmental Policy Act (NEPA) requires proposed actions that involve federal funds or permits to be evaluated for potential effects on the social and natural environment.
 The NEPA process evaluates possible alternatives to a proposed action and incorporates measures to mitigate adverse impacts.
-Public involvement and an interdisciplinary approach are an essential part of the NEPA decision making process.
+Public involvement and an interdisciplinary approach are an essential part of the NEPA decision-making process.